ishimwethierryhenry/bal_management_system_spring/README.md

 ![image](https://github.com/user-attachments/assets/c29416b6-016f-41eb-af0b-848cbcf60d4e)

-If you want to proceed as a standard user, It's better to signup using the way above, and therefore login as an admin using the followig credentials
+If you want to proceed as a standard user, It's better to signup using the way above, else;

+                                                   LOGIN AS ADMIN using the followig credentials

 username: thierry

+password: 123456789

+                                                            ##==OR==##

+                                                  LOGIN AS A STANDARD USER using the following ones

+username: nelly

 password: 123

 Just in case time is a limitation, otherwise you can check everything on my web-app

 http://ec2-13-60-50-63.eu-north-1.compute.amazonaws.com:3000